 CIDs must be signed by the Enforcement Director or a Deputy Enforcement Director.
-Once a CID has been signed, Staff should forward the CID package, including the signed CID form, to the Enforcement Director via the Litigation Review Inbox (Litigation Review Inbox@cfpb.gov).
-Staff are responsible for updating the matter management system regarding each CID, including linking to the saved CID package.
+Once a CID has been signed, Staff should forward the CID package, including the signed CID form, to the Enforcement Director via the Litigation Review Inbox (Litigation_Review_Inbox@cfpb.gov).
+Staff are responsible for uploading the signed CID package into the ENForce matter management system and submitting it to the LD for approval prior to sending the CID package to its intended recipient.
+The Enforcement Front Office will conduct monthly ENForce CID audits to ensure that all CIDs are entered into the ENForce system.
 For entities supervised by the Bureau, Staff should provide notice to Supervision before serving a CID.